agordon/agnostic/README.md

 ### License

-All code written for this project is GPLv3 or later.
+All code written for this project is released under GPLv3 or later.

-See `LICENSE` file for details.
+The code uses multiple libraries, with varying free/open-source licenses, see `LICENSE` file for details.